How was school different in the past?

 Lesson 5: What is similar and different about schools now and in the past?

-Lesson 6: Would you have preferred to go to school in the past?
+Lesson 6: Would you prefer to have gone to school in the past?

 Key skills